This is a sample tour you can add to or change. Please contact us for a quote on a tailor-made tour.

 The Forum's of Caesar & Augustus

-NEW FOR 2016!
-This fabulous new evening activity takes you back to the height of the Roman Empire using a series of light projections and videos.
+This fabulous evening activity takes you back to the height of the Roman Empire using a series of light projections and videos.
 Hosted within the original (but now ruinous) Roman Forum, images are projected to re-create the Forum as it would have appeared 2000 years ago.
 The visit explores the role of the Forum in Roman life as well as the lives of Caesar and Augustus themselves.

 Needing very little introduction, the Colosseum is arguably Rome’s most famous landmark and the largest amphitheatre in the world.
 Built by Emperor Titus in AD80, it could hold between 50,000 to 80,000 spectators who crowded into the concrete and stone built structure to watch blood-thirsty gladiatorial contests and hunts.
 After four centuries it fell out of use because of a lack of funds and gladiatorial combat had become less fashionable.

 The Roman Forum was initially a market place but developed into the economic, political and religious heart of Rome.
 After the fall of the Roman Empire, the Forum was forgotten, buried and used as a cattle grazing pasture.
 As a result, many of the columns, stone temples and arches have not survived, but the best preserved monuments include the Arch of Septimius, the Temple of Saturn and the House of the Vestal Virgins.